the-turing-way/the-turing-way/chapters/reproducible_environments.md

 Computational environment is (in broad terms) the system setup where a program is being run.
 This includes features of hardware (e.g. numbers of cores in any CPUs) and features of software (e.g. the operating system, what programming languages are installed, which supporting packages/versions of those packages are included, what other pieces of software are installed and how are they configured).

 Software versions are often defined via [semantic versioning](https://semver.org).
 In this system three numbers, e.g 2.12.4 are used to define each version of a piece of software.
 When a change is made to the software then its version is incremented.
 These three numbers follow the pattern MAJOR.MINOR.PATCH, and are incremented as follows:

-- MAJOR: significant changes.
+- MAJOR: significant changes
-- MINOR: to add functionality.
+- MINOR: to add functionality
-- PATCH: for bug fixes.
+- PATCH: for bug fixes

 Materials used: [semantic versioning](https://semver.org)

 ## How this will help you/ why this is useful

-The pervasive use of computation for scientific discovery has ushered in a new type of scientific research process.
-Researchers, irrespective of scientific domain, routinely rely on large amounts of data, specialized computational infrastructure, and sophisticated analysis processes from which to test hypotheses and derive results.
-While scholarly research has evolved significantly over the past decade, the same cannot be said for the methods by which research processes are captured and disseminated.
-In fact, the primary method for dissemination – the scholarly publication –is largely unchanged since the advent of the scientific journal in the 1660’s.
-This disparity has led many to argue that the scholarly publication is no longer sufficient to verify, reproduce, and extend scientific results.
-Despite the increasing recognition of the need to share all aspects of the research process, scholarly publications today are often disconnected from the underlying analysis and environment that produced the findings.

 Let's go though an example of why computational environments are important.
 Say I have a very simple python script: